cubpack645/pinewoodderby/readme.md

 ### Note on Dry-Run testing

-You can create mock results for certain rounds to allow for end-to-end testing of all this.
+You can create mock results for certain rounds to allow for end-to-end testing of all this ahead of time.

 For example, having created prelim schedules you can fake times for those races with this command: